 A GPS integration has been on our roadmap for quite awhile now and we’re excited it’s finally ready.
 If you’re in the field and need access to ScoutRED property data, simply open up ScoutRED on your mobile device and tap on the GPS icon located to the left of the search field.
 We will detect your location and move the map accordingly.
 Life in the field just got a whole lot nicer.

 The bounding box of the map viewport is used to fetch the neighbors.
 A maximum of 100 neighboring properties will be populated.
 This matters most when a property is large and the viewport is zoomed out.
 Loading in thousands of neighboring properties was resuluting in large amounts of data transfer and slowing down the map experience.
-Hovering over neighboring properties will highlight them Clicking on neighboring properties will take you
+Hovering over neighboring properties will highlight them Clicking on neighboring properties will take you to that property’s details

 To make property search easy and intuitive a lot has to be considered.
 We have two primary ways we want to associate property records: Assessor Parcel Number (APN) and Address.
 The APN is fairly straight forward as it has a certain number of digits.
 Addresses on the other hand are very complex.
 The problem with addresses is everyone types them in differently.
 A street name might be provided without an address.